dadrasarmin/agar.io/README.md

 # agar.io
-My second project for advance programming - Agar.io game that has server side and client side implemented in c++ and Qt framework
+My second project for the advanced programming course - Agar.io is a game that has server side and client side implemented in c++ and Qt framework

 Following codes need more work:
 1) Virus